FAQ

 5. The JSC Fellowship year ends with a Closing Seminar in July and placements end shortly after.

 6. While JSC Fellows are placed around the world, the JSC Fellowship is managed by JDC Entwine.
-JSC Fellows receive supervision and ongoing support throughout the year from JDC Entwine staff, as well as JDC field supervisors who may be based in the fellows’ country of service or in another overseas location.
+JSC Fellows receive supervision and ongoing support throughout the year from JDC Entwine staff, as well as field supervisors who may be based in the fellows’ country of service or in another overseas location.

 Where do JSC Fellows serve?